-5 Click Change Advanced Settings to access settings for battery notification levels, hard drive power save time, etc.
+5 Click Change Advanced Settings to access settings for battery notification levels, internal storage drive power save time, etc.

 You can click on the plus signs to expand each item and to see what settings are available for each item.